sinimimi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #5.
 Adding execute permissions to the owner of the file hello
 #6.
 Adding execute permissions to the owner and read permission to other users to file hello
 #7.
 Adding executable permissions to all users
+#8.
+Change owner permissions to none, group to none and other users to all